aforsyth/regex_extraction/README.md

 `turk_csv_filename` (optional): If specified, a CSV file will be written with this filename that can be used to verify regex extraction with localturk.

+`group_by_patient`: If specified, all patient notes for a single patient will be grouped together (i.e. there will be one output row per patient with a 1 if a phrase was present, else 0, or the first numerical value seen if extracting a numerical value).
+By default, this option enables the `context_size` option with a value of 10 because patient notes concatenated together would otherwise be too long to display in localturk.

+`context_size`: Specified along with an integer, meaning that `context_size` number of words will be displayed before and after each regex match during localturk evaluation.
+This is useful 1) so that it's easier to identify matches, and 2) to reduce the total amount of text displayed, e.g. when a single note is too large to be loaded by localturk, such as when all notes for a single patient are concatenated when using the `group_by_patient` option.
+Around ~10 is a good starting value for this.

 ### Localturk usage

 Install localturk from here: https://github.com/danvk/localturk